 Current JobI’m a research group leader at the MRC Clinical Sciences Centre in London

 Favourite thing to do in my job: Having an idea for a new experiment (often followed by learning that somebody else has already done it…)

-	I use a computer to study how genomes and proteins change through evolution.
+My Work: I use a computer to study how genomes and proteins change through evolution.

 One of the things I’m really interested are chaperones.
 They are a special class of proteins that help other proteins fold properly.
 A protein starts off just as a string of amino acids, and that string needs to fold into a 3D structure for the protein to work.
 Sometimes, that folding goes wrong.
 For example, when cells are heated up, proteins have a tendency to lose their shape.
 Chaperones can help these proteins recover their shape after this heat treatment.